MLC Team: People on a Mission

 Eric has been active in the design, coordination, and teaching of UCB's Math for Elementary Education course sequence for the last ten years or so.
 He is presently one of the leaders of the Mathematics Teacher Education Partnership (MTE-P), a secondary mathematics teacher preparation initiative comprising 38 partnership teams, spanning 68 universities, 9 community colleges, 87 K–12 school systems, and 30 states.

 Gene is past president and co-founder of The Math Learning Center, and professor emeritus of mathematical sciences at Portland State University.
 Earlier in his career he was chair of the department of mathematics at Pacific Lutheran University and later, professor of mathematics at the University of Oregon.

 He has a particular interest in visual thinking as it relates to the teaching and learning of mathematics.
-He's co-author of the Math and the Mind's Eye series and has developed many of the mathematical models and manipulatives that appear in Math Learning Center materials.
+He's co-author of the Math and the Mind's Eye series and has developed many of the mathematical models and manipulatives that appear in The Math Learning Center materials.

 He has directed fourteen projects in mathematics education supported by the National Science Foundation and other agencies, made numerous conference and inservice presentations, and conducted inservice workshops and courses for mathematics teachers throughout the United States and in Tanzania.

 A co-founder of The Math Learning Center, Don’s career was devoted to education beginning with his years as a classroom teacher.
 He believed that all students could find meaning in mathematics, honored their thinking, and understood that learning math was more than memorizing procedures.
 He shared a passion for improving math education and believed in the power of visual thinking.